teejays/clog/README.md

 ```

   ### Contact
 For any issues, please open a new issue.
-If you want to contribute, please feel free to submit a merge request or reach out to me at copperchain@teejay.me.
+If you want to contribute, please feel free to submit a merge request or reach out to me at clogger@teejay.me.